nawabahmadreshi/documentation/pages/third-party-integrations/responsys.md

 | Click Tracking URL | https://email.shop.com/click/abcde12345 | A Responsys generated click tracking URL.
 The URL doesn’t signify anything, but when clicked, records the click and redirects to a given destination.

 ## Styling
-If you include style tags within your <a> tags, you’ll need to separate those out into a separate div inside the <@deeplink> tag.
+If you include style tags within your '<a>'' tags, you’ll need to separate those out into a separate div inside the '<@deeplink>'' tag.
 If you use tracked links with <a> tags, those will work fine.

-{% example %} Style Tags within your <a> tags
+{% example title="Style Tags within your '<a>'' tags" %}
 Before:
 {% highlight objc %}
 <a href="https://branch.io/" style="color:#000001; text-decoration:none;">Branch Website</a>